emilianozzf/Othello-Game/README.md

 CONFIGURATION & USAGE
 -------------

-Navigate to src and run the othello_game.pyde with Processing.
+Navigate to othello_game and run the othello_game.pyde with Processing.

 MAINTAINERS